What do you need to write a book?

 So, how much can you make?
 The short answer is that it depends on the book.
 It's the long answer too, because as stated, there are many variables.

 On my new membership site, we cover researching book deals and researching the market for YOUR book before you start writing.
 There's no point in writing a book for which there's no market.
-So if you're interested in writing a book and making money from it, join.
+So if you're interested in

 New free copywriting report